Four-manifolds up to connected sum with complex projective planes: An extended Hopf sequence

 Splice these together to yield the desired long exact sequence.

 It remains to argue that the $d^3$ differentials in the Leray-Serre spectral sequence only depend on the $k$-invariant of $M$.
 To see this, consider the map of fibrations

 induced by the 3-equivalence from $M$ to its second Postnikov section $P_2(M)$.
-It induces a map of the spectral sequences, and since the map $\wt M\to K(\pi_2(M),2)$ is an isomorphism on homology in degrees $0,1$ and $2$, it follows that the two $d^3$ differentials in the long exact sequences can be identified.
-Therefore, they only depend on $P_2(M)$, or equivalently, on $(\pi_1(M),\pi_2(M),k(M))$. \end{proof}
+It induces a map of the spectral sequences, and since the map $\wt M\to K(\pi_2(M) ,2)$ is an isomorphism on homology in degrees $0,1$ and $2$, it follows that the two $d^3$ differentials in the long exact sequences can be identified.
+Therefore, they only depend on $P_2(M)$, or equivalently, on $(\pi_1(M) ,\pi_2(M) ,k(M))$. \end{proof}

 \begin{cor} Suppose that $H^1(\pi;\La) =0$ and that $M$ is a closed $4$-manifold with 1-type $(\pi,w)$.
-Then the subgroup generated by $c_*[M]\in H_4(\pi;\Z^w)$ only depends on the 2-type $(\pi,w,\pi_2(M),k(M))$. \end{cor}
+Then the subgroup generated by $c_*[M]\in H_4(\pi;\Z^w)$ only depends on the 2-type $(\pi,w,\pi_2(M) ,k(M))$. \end{cor}

 \begin{proof} The subgroup generated by $c_*[M]$ is precisely the image of $c_*\colon H_4(M;\Z^w)\to H_4(\pi;\Z^w)$.
-By \cref{thm:hopfseq} the image of $c_*$ is the same as the kernel of the map $\partial\colon H_4(\pi;\Z^w)\to H_1(\pi;\pi_2(M)^w)$.
+By \cref{thm:hopfseq} the image of $c_*$ is the same as the kernel of the map $\partial\colon H_4(\pi;\Z^w)\to H_1(\pi;\pi_2(M) ^w)$.
 Since the latter only depends on the 2-type of $M$, so does the image of $c_*$. \end{proof}

 In particular, if $H_4(\pi;\Z^w)$ is torsion-free and $H^1(\pi;\La)=0$, then since the subgroup generated by $c_*[M]$ determines $c_*[M]$ up to sign, \cref{cor:hopfseq} implies that the 2-type of $M$ suffices to determine its $\CP$-stable diffeomorphism class.
-This proves a special case of \cref{thm:k}~\eqref{thm:k:item2}.
+Since a group with one end has $H^1(\pi;\La)$, this proves the special case of \cref{thm:k}~\eqref{thm:k:item2}, if in addition we assume that $H_4(\pi;\Z^w)$ is torsion-free.
 We will also make use of \cref{cor:hopfseq} to deduce \cref{thm:k}~\eqref{thm:k:item3}, but we postpone this discussion until the end of \cref{sec:k-ext}, so that we can collect the facts needed to prove \cref{thm:k} in one place.